 Conducted an investigation at a state university concerning allegations and concerns of undue influence by the university’s football program and athletic department in Title IX investigations.

-Investigated claims of wrongdoing by professors and leadership on campus at a state university.
+Investigated numerous claims of wrongdoing by professors and leadership on campus at a state university.

 Investigated issues surrounding the suicide of a state university employee.